EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 ("industries" in PSUT terminology) and, ultimately, to final demand [@Rocco:2016; @Guevara:2017; @Heun:2018; @Aramendia:2022tv].
-We chose the PSUT framework as the data format for the `R` packages, because it succinctly describes an entire ECC for one country and one year via a set of six matrices
+We chose the PSUT framework as the data format for the new `R` packages, because it succinctly describes an entire ECC for one country and one year via a set of six matrices